Glossary

 Salvage Motorcycle

-Salvage Motorcycle refers to a motorcycle that has been declared a total loss by an insurance company due to damage, theft recovery, or other significant issues, and is then sold at auction with a salvage title instead of a standard registration certificate.
+Salvage Motorcycle refers to a bike that has been declared a total loss by an insurance company due to damage, theft recovery, or other significant issues, and is sold at auction with a salvage title instead of a standard registration certificate.

 T